 Fencing is not as complicated as you may think – it’s no more technical or tactical than other sports like tennis or golf.
-And like those sports you can lose yourself in the technical elements of fencing.
-If you are interested in fencing, this page aims to tell you about the basics in the hope that you will engage in it, whether as a spectator or by actually putting on a mask and holding a sword yourself, here’s what you need to know.
+And like those sports, you can lose yourself in the technical elements of fencing.
+If you are interested in fencing, this page aims to tell you about the basics.
+Whether you are a spectator or want to put on a mask and hold a sword yourself, here’s what you need to know.

 |Who is it for?||Everyone.
 Fencing is a sport for all ages.
 All you need is enthusiasm.|